Where to go in Croatia

 Church in a Dubrovnik square

-I've arrived in Dubrovnik by taking a seven-hour ferry from Hvar, a bus ride from Split, and a hitchhike from Mljet, but this time, I rode in Ana's car.
-No matter how you come to Dubrovnik, you won't want to leave.
+I arrived in Dubrovnik by taking a seven-hour ferry from Hvar, a bus ride from Split, and a hitchhike from Mljet, but I rode in Ana's car this time.
+You won't want to leave no matter how you come to Dubrovnik.

-Dubrovnik is Venice's ugly sister, but Venice is such a supermodel that Dubrovnik is still incredibly beautiful.
+Dubrovnik is Venice's ugly sister, but Venice is such a supermodel that Dubrovnik is still magnificent.
 Unlike Venice, Dubrovnik is like a grid in a bowl.
-Because the edges of the town curve up, it adds a cool dimension, although people who hate stairs will avoid the town's edges.
+Because the edges of the town curve up, it adds an extraordinary dimension, although people who hate stairs will avoid the town's edges.
 After entering through the Pile Gate, you walk down the Placa, the main promenade, until you reach the clock tower.
 Everywhere you look is a work of art.

 Dubrovnik was built like a fort.
 You can walk on top of its impressive walls.
 They're two kilometers (1.25 miles) long and up to 25 meters (yards) high with 16 towers.
 Dubrovnik is the poor man's Venice and that's still pretty darn good.